Welcome to the Sydney School of Architecture, Design and Planning.

-Not only are you joining Australia's first university, but also the first Faculty of Architecture.
+You are joining Australia's first university, and the first School of Architecture.
 We are one of the nation's – and the world's – leading institutions.
-As well as undertaking a particular course of study or candidature, you are joining a community – a collegiate body – that is a central part of the 'Sydney experience' and a source of great pride for students and staff.
+As well as undertaking a particular course of study or candidature, you are joining a community – a collegiate body – that is a central part of the 'Sydney experience' and a source of great pride for students, alumni and staff.
 It is through this that you obtain a true university experience as opposed to just studying a particular course.

 Whichever program you are in you may take the opportunity to explore related fields of study with electives or streams from other programs.

 It started Australia’s first university architecture program in 1919, and the first studies in town planning in 1949 were followed by the world's first Chair of Architectural Science in 1953, and in 1963 by the award of Australia's first PhD in architecture.

-Whether it's life in the faculty’s studios, its labs or the myriad facilities in and around the University and the city of Sydney, there can be few better places in which to have a full and enriching university experience.
+Whether it's life in the school’s studios, its labs or the myriad facilities in and around the University and the city of Sydney, there can be few better places in which to have a full and enriching university experience.